Hiking trail

 - General

 Valley floor walk along the milky-blue Bow River.
-Mount Temple views, no shuttle required.
-Good warm-up or recovery option.
+Mount Temple views, no shuttle required, but not a full loop while the southwest-side closure is active.

 Quiet compared to the lakeshore trails.
 Village trailhead - no shuttle needed.
-West-side seasonal closures are common for grizzly activity.
+Because the full loop is partly closed in summer, expect an out-and-back experience.

 Read the full guide in Field Notes